matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **SSH from the GCP Console**

 - Click the SSH control:
-    - Keys are automatically generated.
+    - Keys automatically generated.
     - SSH terminal session opens in a new browser tab.
     - Requires the VM to have an external IP.

 **SSH using Google Cloud SDK**

 - Install and initialize the Google Cloud SDK.
-- Connect with **gcloud** tool:
+- Connect with `gcloud` tool:
     - Requires the VM to have an external IP.
-    - Keys are automatically generated and placed in your local `home/.ssh` folder.
+    - Keys automatically generated and placed in your local `home/.ssh` folder.

 ```console
 :~$ gcloud compute ssh web-server --zone us-central1-c